-- · Make no more than two applications per year. - Do not apply more than 2-2/3 pints per acre per application. - .
-Minimum spray interval between applications is 30 days. - Plant only labeled crops within 30 days following last application. - If grass is to be cut for hav.
-Agricultural Use requirements for the Worker Protection Standard are applicable.
+- Do not make more than two applications per year. - Do not apply more than 2-2/3 pints per acre per application. - Minimum spray interval between applications is 30 days. - Plant only labeled crops within 30 days following last application. - If grass is to be cut for hay, Agricultural Use Requirements for the Worker Protection Standard are applicable.

-LO-VOL 6 contains 0.7 pound a.e. of 2,4-D per pint.
+Base Camp LV 6 contains 0.7 pounds a.e. of 2,4-D per pint.
 When tank mixing with products that contain 2,4-D, do not exceed a combined total of 4.0 pounds of a.e. per acre per year.

-RANGELAND, ESTABLISHED GRASS PASTURES

-(Including Perennial Grasslands Not In Agricultural Production Such As Conservation Reserve Program Acres)
+RANGELAND, ESTABLISHED GRASS PASTURES Including Perennial Grasslands Not In Agricultural Production Such As Conservation Reserve Program Acres S OR WOODY BASE CAMP LV 6 (PT/ACRE) SPECIFIC US